-- a.
-Identify the problem: This step starts with some questions related with the advocacy issue.
-For instance, what is the gender and social inclusion related issue to be addressed?
-Why is it important and to whom?
-This may have been highlighted through research; expressed as a demand by grassroots organizations (women's organization), or a specific target group; or it may have a normative basis; or be identified by comparison with good practice elsewhere.
-Some other questions could be, does this problem have a policy dimension?
-What current policies reinforce the problem?
-Is there any specific gender dimension to this problem and is it affecting men and women differently? - a.
-Identify the policy environment: This step starts with a gender audit of the relevant policies and political institutions related to Gender and to WASH and IWRM.
+b.
+Identify the policy environment, starting with a gender audit of the relevant policies and political institutions related to the specific SDGs that your organization is working on.
 What policies are already in place?
 How are these reflected, or not, in current laws and regulations?
 What changes in policies could lead to improvement?
 Who is responsible for those policies?
 Who benefits from them?
 Are special measures being taken to address the most vulnerable socio-economic groups?
 It is important to be aware also of relevant international treaty obligations, laws and standards (i.e. CEDAW).
-In case the policies are already inclusive and gender responsive, how to encourage implementing them, who should be involved?

-Figure 2: The advocacy cycle
+Figure 1: The advocacy cycle

-- b.
-Define the advocacy goals and approaches: It can be helpful, at the preliminary stage, to define already the goal and the approach of the proposed gender advocacy initiative.
+- c.
+Define the advocacy goals and approaches: it can be helpful, at the preliminary stage, to define already the goal and the approach of the proposed gender advocacy initiative.
 What positive change can be expected if the initiative is successful?
 Is the initiative intended to improve access to information by all, to promote dialogue, or to strengthen the voiceless and powerless?
 Will it contribute to increasing the capacity of women or disadvantaged groups to participate in policy dialogue?
 Will it contribute to all of these things?
 Or to broader development goals at different levels?
-Who will be the primary beneficiaries of the initiative? - c.
-Consult and build coalitions and allies: Building coalitions and allies are intrinsic to any successful advocacy effort and should also commence at an early stage.
-An example is the Water Management Citizen's Committee and the NGO-Network in Bhola, who are involving more and more women and representatives of vulnerable groups, thus building coalitions between a variety of categories of people. - d.
-Building credibility of the organisation, partnership or coalition: The credibility of the organisation, partnership or coalition that is advocating for a specific gender and inclusion issue is likely to be a key factor in its success.
+Who will be the primary beneficiaries of the initiative? - d.
+Consult and build coalitions and allies: building coalitions and allies are intrinsic to any successful advocacy effort and should also commence at an early stage.

+- e.
+The credibility of the organisation, partnership or coalition that is advocating for a specific gender issue is likely to be a key factor in its success.
 Does it have a mandate to speak on behalf of those who are expected to benefit?
 Does it have specialized expertise?
 Does it have influence with decision makers?
 Does it have reliable information/data to support its advocacy work?
-What could be done to strengthen the credibility of the initiative?
-For example, further research and consultation, better alliances?
+What could be done to strengthen the credibility of the initiative? for example, further research and consultation, better alliances?
 In relation, for instance, to the former example, you or your partners may need to research the degree of soil and water pollution, and the kind of diseases that have originated in the area after chemical contamination?
 How has this affected women, men and children, poor and well-to-do differently?
 Are your partner organizations (for instance the university) able to establish the correlation between the new diseases and the pollution of food and water?
-Was the knowledge and experience of local men and women taken into account? - e.
-Identify targets: Bearing the above preliminary steps in mind, you can focus on how to target those involved in a particular problem.
+Was the knowledge and experience of local men and women taken into account? - f.
+Identify targets: bearing the above preliminary steps in mind, you can focus on how to target those involved in a particular problem.
 You may target, for instance, different leaders with political influence and power.
 How will you influence or convince them to bring about the desired change?
 What do they know about the issue?
 What is their attitude towards it?
 What do they really care about?
 Who can influence them?
 What influence or power do they have over the issue?
 How can we better represent the voiceless men and women?
-Can we explain how the decision-makers will also benefit themselves if those who are voiceless are heard?

-Figure 3.
-The local CSOs of Bhola, organised for shared inclusive advocacy, together for Inclusion and Gender Training f.
-Finally, and before framing your plan you should consider what kind of resources you have at your disposal.
+Can we explain how the decision-makers will also benefit themselves if those who are voiceless are heard? - g.
+Finally and before framing your plan you should consider what kind of resources you have at your disposal.
 Does your organization have the required financial and human resources to carry out an action?
 For instance, part of the advocacy work may involve fundraising or leveraging additional resources.
 As resources analysis starts, you may need to review the existing expertise in your organization, search for people with relevant knowledge and experience among your partners, and analyse your partners reputation among the target audience, etc.